95880-A3-SP18/web-analytics-group09/docs/index.md

 ## Who are your customers?

-The Website will be desiged for specific group of people who are interested in Sports.
+The Website will be desiged for specific group of people who are interested in Sports(primarily United Fight League,to include other sports as we progress)

   1. Sports Analysts,
   2. Journalists/New Channels